priiduneemre/dotfiles/README.md

 ```

 > [!TIP]
 > Merge your existing preferences into the dotfiles pulled from the repository.
-Then, replace
+Then, remove the
-> your original files with symlinks.
+> original files and replace them with symlinks.

 ## Feedback